 Each branch of this tree closes.
-So this tree is the required semantic proof. $\hfill\Box$
+So this tree is the re-Problem 116 Give a semantic proof of $((A \lor B) \land (A \lor B))$ quired semantic proof. $\Box$

 Problem 110 Analyze the below semantic tree: Which rules are used, why branches close?
 What is this a semantic proof of?